 A dogsled, a snowy trail, and the Aurora.
 That’s how millions of prospective visitors imagine the Northwest Territories – a winter wonderland, bathed by glowing lights.
-But increasingly, Aurora-watchers are flocking here long before Old Man Winter arrives – and discovering why seeing the Northern Lights in summer is a hot trend indeed.
+But increasingly, Aurora-watchers are discovering that the lights are visible long before Old Man Winter arrives.

-Over the past few years, summertime Aurora tourism has skyrocketed in Yellowknife.
-Last year alone, the number of Lights-seekers doubled during the August-to-October period.
-And while it’s true that skygazers at that time of year must stay up a bit later to enjoy the cosmic lightshow, they’re in for a treat.
-According to many, seeing the Northern Lights is best in summer – and they say a number of myths about “when to watch the Aurora” are full of hot air:
+While it’s true that skygazers must stay up a bit later to enjoy the cosmic lightshow in early August and through September, they’re in for a treat.
+According to many, seeing the Northern Lights is best in summer – and they say a number of myths about “when to watch the Aurora” are just that.
+Myths.

 Actually, the Northern Lights don’t fire up in winter and then fizzle when summer rolls around.
 They’re in no way seasonal.
 Rather, they flash and flicker year-round, their intensity dependent entirely on unpredictable solar events.
 If a flare of plasma erupts from the sun, spewing charged particles toward the Earth, the Northern Lights will go gangbusters any time of year, be it June or January.
 In the Northwest Territories, though, the midnight sun lights up the sky from around mid-April to early August keeping us from seeing the Aurora during this time.